Listen up: If you released equity before 2020, you’re likely paying more interest than necessary!

 Who Can You Turn To?

 The advisor charges a flat rate for their services, taken into account when calculating the setup expenses for a new equity release mortgage.
-The best equity release advisors are independent since they have access to the whole equity release market.
+The best equity release advisers are independent since they have access to the whole equity release market.

 Can One Borrow More Capital?